-It was slumber a party meant to celebrate th end of summer and beginning of the eight grade.
-But things took a tragic turn that night of August 2015 when Annie LeGere, who had environmental allergies but no known food allergies, went into anaphylaxis.
-Her friends called 911 and a police officer was on the scene when her mom, Shelly, arrived at the friend’s house.
+Her friends called 911 and a police officer was on the scene when her mom, Shelly LeGere, arrived at the friend’s house.
 But with no epinephrine available until the ambulance arrived minutes later, Annie fell into respiratory distress.
 She was taken off life support days later.

 At a memorial luncheon, Shelly LeGere vowed to do what she could to ensure people in situations like her daughter’s will have epinephrine on hand.

-On May 11, not even nine months since Annie passed away, Illinois lawmakers signed a wide-reaching bill expanding the availability of stock epinephrine in that state.
-Part of that bill, dubbed the Annie LeGere Law, gives police officers the right to carry epinephrine auto-injectors, and be trained to use them.
+On May 11, 2016, not even nine months since Annie passed away, Illinois lawmakers signed a wide-reaching bill expanding the availability of stock epinephrine in that state.
+Part of that bill, dubbed the Annie LeGere Law, gives police officers the right to carry epinephrine auto-injectors.
+As well, they will be trained to use them.
 “There are so many people out there suffering from allergies, I think this will benefit others,” says LeGere.

 House Bill 4462 is a culmination of efforts from state Senator Chris Nybo, Representative Michelle Mussman, Food Allergy Research and Education (FARE), LeGere and others.

-In addition to the Annie LeGere Law, the new bill extends the availability of epinephrine at school to before- and after care programs and to bus drivers, creates a reporting requirement for schools that choose to stock epinephrine and allows entities (such as stores and restaurants) to stock epinephrine.
+In addition to the Annie LeGere Law, the new bill extends the availability of epinephrine at school to before- and after-care programs.
+It does the same for bus drivers, and creates a reporting requirement for schools that choose to stock epinephrine.
+In addition, it allows “entities,” such as stores and restaurants, to stock epinephrine.

 With the bill now law, efforts will be needed to ensure implementation.
-“We have to educate as to epinephrine’s necessity, and its utility and make people not afraid to use it,” says Jobrack.
+“We have to educate as to epinephrine’s necessity, and and make people not afraid to use it,” says Jobrack.

 Details, such as where the funding will come from, how police officers will be trained and where officers will keep auto-injectors, need to be worked out.

 For her part, LeGere plans to use funds raised through a foundation set up in Annie’s memory to help pay for the auto-injectors.
-She also plans to do educational outreach, including presentations in schools to train staff on how to recognize and treat anaphylaxis, as a way to honor her daughter.
+She also plans to do educational outreach.
+This includes presentations in schools to train staff on how to recognize and treat anaphylaxis, as a way to honor her daughter.